 Tel Aviv 6343229

 The E-1/E-2 visa unit will review the submitted file and then schedule an interview for the company and employee.
-Due to an overwhelming demand for this category, preliminary review of corporate files currently takes from two to three weeks.
+Due to an overwhelming demand for this category, preliminary review of corporate files currently takes from four to eight weeks.
 The review is executed on a first come first served basis.
 All applicants are then required to attend an in-person interview.
 Scheduling an interview date is not an assurance that a company’s application will be approved or that an employee’s visa will be issued.
 We advise you not to make business plans or travel arrangements until visas are issued.

 We do not discuss prospective E-visa applications or respond to speculative questions on E-visa applications by telephone or by email.
 Once an application has been submitted, we will communicate with the company’s attorney/ point of contact.